 \subsection{Performance Optimizations}

 The inter-node phase of NVRAR contributes most to the overall all-reduce runtime.
-Apart from choosing the algorithmically optimal recursive doubling approach, we make three key optimizations for increased efficiency and lower latency: (1) chunked non-blocking communication, (2) fused data-flag payloads for per-step synchronization, and (3) sequence number based global.
+Apart from choosing the algorithmically optimal recursive-doubling approach, we make three key optimizations for increased efficiency and lower latency: (1) chunked non-blocking communication, (2) fused data-flag payloads for per-step synchronization, and (3) sequence-number-based global synchronization.